- Perfect for all-day wear

 The midsole is a bit firm, don't expect a marshmallow

 The only potential issue we see people having with this On Cloud is that its midsole is slightly on the firm side.
-Those who are used to the marshmallowy plush Skechers GOwalk found the Cloud 5 a bit stiff.
+We realised that those who are used to the marshmallowy plush Skechers GOwalk found the Cloud 5 a bit stiff.

 The On Cloud 5 sits right at the average across our lab-tested shoes in terms of cushioning softness.
 It is moderately firm, only 4% firmer than the average.